pomonam/kronfluence/examples/uci/README.md

 ## Counterfactual Evaluation

-You can check the notebook `tutorial.ipynb` to run the counterfactual evaluation.
+You can check the notebook `tutorial.ipynb` to run the subset removal counterfactual evaluation.
 (Note that `TracIn` uses the final checkpoint instead of the intermediate checkpoints throughout training.)

 <p align="center">
 <a href="#"><img width="380" img src="figure/counterfactual.png" alt="Counterfactual"/></a>
 </p>